fqassem/NakedCameraApp/README.md

 "orientation": "portrait"

-Build the app as you would any normal Expo/React-Native app
+Build the app as you would any normal Expo/React-Native app.
+Set 'Do not disturb' on if you don't want to any notifications to show up while recording.